 - Cover cookie sheets for roasting vegetables and potatoes, especially if you plan to sprinkle them with cheese.

-In case you are thinking you can just use regular foil sprayed with vegetable oil….well, yes, you could.
-But for some unexplained reason, it doesn’t work as well according to Cooks Illustrated.
+If you think you can use regular foil sprayed with vegetable oil, well, yes, you could.
+But for some reason, it doesn’t work as well, according to Cooks Illustrated.

-You might want to hide this foil so the rest of the family doesn’t use it or waste it thinking it’s just like any other foil in the drawer.
-It is considerably more pricey than regular aluminum foil.
+You might want to hide this foil, so the rest of the family doesn’t use it or waste it thinking it’s just like any other foil in the drawer.
+It is somewhat pricey compared to regular aluminum foil.

-Serve these cookies plain, with powdered sugar, or dress them up with a browned butter glaze.
-Cut them in diamonds for a party, squares for the family, or let the midnight raiders dig them out of the pan.
+Serve these cookies plain, with powdered sugar, or dress them up with a browned butter glaze you can make in a microwave.

 - 1 teaspoon vanilla

 - ½ teaspoon salt

 Browned Butter Icing (optional)